Conectric/conectric-usb-gateway-beta/README.md

 * `battery`: The sensor's battery level in volts.
 * `motion`: Will always be `true` as the sensor only fires when motion is detected.

+Information about the number of motion events that the sensor has seen can be added to this message by turning on the `sendEventCount` configuration option.
+See the [Configuration Options](#configuration-options) section for details.

 ### motionStatus

-This message is sent periodically by a motion detector when there have been no actual motion events, to let you know that the sensor is OK.
+This message is sent periodically by a motion detector when there have been no actual motion events, to let you know that the sensor is OK and can include information about the number of events that the sensor has seen.
 The message JSON looks like:

 ```json
 {